bernerus/grc/README.md

 The transceiver uses a multiple output unit named WSJT-3 which sends audio to the internal speaker and to blackhole-2ch.
 WSJT-X similarly uses a multiple output unit named WSJT-out which sends output to the internal speaker and to blackhole-16ch Of course other possibilities exist.
-WSJT-X audio is configured to take input from Blackhole-2ch and so send on WSJT-out, and the transceiver as is sends on WSJT-3 and listens on blackhole-15ch.
+WSJT-X audio is configured to take input from Blackhole-2ch and to send on WSJT-out, and the transceiver as is sends on WSJT-3 and listens on blackhole-15ch.

 Note that installing WSJT-X requires configuration of shared memory.
 See the README file accompanying the WSJT-app for Mac.

 ### FM
 The transceiver can demodulate both Wide band Stereo FM and NBFM.
-There is however no FM modulator currently for transmit.
+There is also a NBFM modulator for transmit which has not been tested live.
+In WBFM, transmission is blocked.

+### SSB & CW Rx
+The transceiver can demodulate both LSB and USB.
+For CW the USR demodulator is used, but the frequency is silently downshifted 880 Hz, to make it possible to fine-tune the station with a tuning fork.
+There is also a CW stereo mode which utilizes both USB and LSB demodulators.
+In this mode the LSB frequency is upshifted 880 Hz, which means that when you listen to both tones in stereo, you can fine tine the receiver so that when you hear the same tone in both ears, snd there is almost no fluttering, you are exactly at the frequency of the received signal.
+With this you can use a beacon with a well defined frequency to check your SDR receiver calibration down to 1 Hz.

+### SSB Tx
+The Transceiver can modulate both USB and LSB.
+The modulator is of the Weaver Type.

+### CW Tx
+For CW, the transceiver uses pure DC, 0 or 1, to modulate the carrier.
+There are some input help in the CW tab.
+Unfortunately I do not know any standard way of connecting a
+CW key, or a keyer paddle to the computer, so working CW is a bit awkward.

+### MGM
+MGM uses the separate audio channel for WSJT-X as described above.
+In this mode the microphone is turned off.